-Attorney Lumumba earned his juris doctorate and a certificate in sports & entertainment law from Thurgood Marshall School of Law at Texas Southern University in Houston, Texas in 2008.
-After law school, he immediately returned to Jackson, Mississippi and began his work as a junior associate at Lumumba, Freelon, & Associates.
-Within a year, he was promoted to managing attorney and took on responsibilities pertaining to personnel and daily operations in addition to his challenging case load.
-He also litigated criminal and civil cases and represented various sports and entertainment clients for the firm.
-His dedication to justice and commitment to community is further demonstrated by the numerous pro bono cases he undertook for clientele who struggled to afford legal services yet deserved justice and adequate representation all the same.
+Mayor Lumumba earned his Juris Doctorate and a certificate in sports and entertainment law from Thurgood Marshall School of Law at Texas Southern University in Houston, Texas in 2008.
+After law school, he immediately returned to Jackson, Mississippi to serve with his late father, former Mayor Chokwe Lumumba at Lumumba, Freelon, and Associates.
+He litigated criminal and civil cases and represented various sports and entertainment clients for the firm.
+In 2013, he launched his own firm—Lumumba and Associates—a firm “Dedicated to Community.
+Invested in Justice.”
+Mayor Lumumba has a history of pro bono work as part of his commitment to providing community members with quality representation regardless of the ability to pay.
 He is a member of the Mississippi Bar Association as well as the Magnolia Bar Association.
-In 2013, he launched his own firm—Lumumba & Associates—a firm “Dedicated to Community.
-Invested in Justice.”

-Attorney Lumumba is a faithful member of Free Christian Ministries and serves on the church’s leadership team.
-His lifelong objective is to continue to struggle on behalf of oppressed peoples worldwide, so that they may eventually obtain the self-determined lives they so justly deserve.
-He firmly supports the concepts of community and family and the belief of the community as a family and pledges to do all that he can to make that concept live.
-Chokwe Antar is married to Ebony Lumumba and the couple has two daughters, Alake’ Maryama and Nubia Ngozi.
+Mayor Lumumba is a faithful member of Free Christian Ministries and serves on the church’s leadership team.
+He is married to Ebony Lumumba and the couple has two daughters, Alake’ Maryama and Nubia Ngozi.